eshita19/designPatterns/README.md

    - **Composite Pattern**: When we need to create a structure in a way that the objects in the structure have to be treated the same way, we can apply the composite design pattern.
    - **Proxy Design pattern**: It is used when we want controlled access to a functionality.
    - **Flyweight Pattern**: Flyweight design pattern is used when we need to create a lot of Objects of a class.flyweight design pattern can be applied to reduce the load on memory by sharing objects.
+   - **Facade Pattern**: Provide a unified interface to a set of interfaces in a subsystem.
+Facade Pattern defines a higher-level interface that makes the subsystem easier to use.